|Never miss another article | Subscribe here|

 Also from the same foundry are the two vases with figureheads that side the lake of the Lions, as they are the same as those existing in the city of Santiago de Chile.

-In addition to these iron fountains from the 19th century Lisbon, that are all of French origin, there are two more larger and unique ones that we haven’t mentioned.
-We’re referring to the two monumental fountains in Rossio and the enigmatic Egyptian fountain in Torel Garden, but these deserve their own articles that are almost, almost here!
+In addition to these 19th-century iron fountains in Lisbon, all of French origin as we have seen, there are two more, larger and more distinctive ones, the monumental fountains of Rossio and the Egyptian fountain in the Torel Garden, which deserved a closer look from us.

 The project getLISBON has been very rewarding and we want to continue revealing the singularities of fascinating Lisbon.